Fur trade in Montana: Consequences of the fur trade in Montana

 The coming of the fur trade to Montana brought several substantial results.
 First of all, the land and its resources became better known, maps were filled in and became more accurate.
+The trappers played an important role in determining where the United States and Canada border is.
 As Montana historian K. Ross Toole put it, "Before the emigrant's wagon ever rolled a mile, before the miner found his first color, before the government authorized a single road or trail, this inhospitable land had been traversed and mapped."

 A negative consequence of the trade was its impact on fur-bearing animals, initially the beaver and later the American bison or buffalo, whose populations were pushed to the brink.
+Eventually, the fur trade began to slow, around the late 1700's, primarily dur to the rapidly declining populations, and the price of beaver pelts dropped because of the switch to silk, from fur.
 The worst consequence physically was the ravages of European diseases such as smallpox being increasingly spread to Native Americans by traders and trappers.

 Finally, for those indigenous peoples who survived, the fur trade intensified the introduction of Western European ideals of commerce and religion, since the beaver trade was an extension of global capitalism and also indirectly led to the spread of Roman Catholic Christianity to some of the tribes.
 These changes greatly impacted the Native Americans of the region, challenging their already distressed way of life and changing their world forever.

+Today, Montana is home to two major national parks, Glacier and Yellowstone.
+Here you can find the wildlife population to be protected, in hopes that the populations can be healthily restored.
+Beaver and bison populations are returning, in turn restoring ecosystems all across the state, including on tribal lands.